 At first, they tried to build an advanced digital ventilator but it was difficult to source the parts needed from overseas and the costs were prohibitive.
 Instead, the group decided to modify a design from the Massachusetts Institute of Technology using local parts from Toyota Corolla cars which are readily available locally.
 They developed a prototype and sent the design to experts at MIT for their feedback.

 “We discussed our design with a professor from MIT, and sent it, based on the MIT prototype, using Toyota Corolla parts.
 He (the professor) was so surprised and wrote back to us saying that it was a clever design but would need to see if the system worked," Mahboob explains.
-“What we are hoping, is that with the help of MIT we will be able to improve our model and make it ready for actual use by the end of May or June."
+“What we are hoping, is that with the help of MIT we will be able to improve our model and make it ready for actual use."

 The added challenge the girls have encountered in developing their prototype is finding a way to meet in person while still following community guidelines designed to avoid the virus' spread.
 "It's very difficult for the girls to come together in one place," Mahboob says.
 "The shops are closed, so we have to call so many people to open the shop — someone who knows someone, who can open the store to get that part."
 However, the girls have persevered and hope that, after their prototype is refined, it can be put to use especially in remote clinics with limited equipment.
 "The idea of these machines is that we use them for emergency cases, when there are no professional ventilators," explains Mahboob.
 "If we don't have access to anything professional we can use these ones."